sagerioz/gradebook/README.md

 ��# gradebook

-A simple console app excercise using C#.
+A simple console app exercise using C#.